barbudangabriel-gif/Flowmind/FLOWMIND_CORE_ARCHITECTURE.md

 **Important:** These are the ONLY 2 trading modules.
 Everything else is either:
 - A tool (Builder, Optimizer)
 - Market data (Flow, Dark Pool, Congress)
-- A per-portfolio feature (Charts, Rebalancing)
+- A per-mindfolio feature (Charts, Rebalancing)

 ---